 Page last updated:

 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

-Further complicating matters, Intel's processors need to work across a range of Windows PCs from HP and Dell to Samsung, LG, and Microsoft's Surface line.
-Meanwhile, Apple can design its chips, hardware, and software from the ground-up to work together seamlessly.
+Further complicating matters, Intel's processors need to work across a range of hardware from HP and Dell to Samsung, LG, and Microsoft's Surface line.
+Meanwhile, Apple can design its chips, hardware, and software from the ground up to work together seamlessly.

 Apple's silicon has a unified memory architecture (UMA) that merges high-bandwidth and low-latency memory into one pool within a custom package.
 The UMA lets all segments of the M1 access the same data without copying between different memory pools, boosting both performance and power management.
 Apple says the UMA will allow for up to 3.9x faster video processing and 7.1x speedier image processing.

 Like Apple's mobile chips, the M1 also includes a 16-core Neural Engine for machine learning (ML).
 The M1's Neural Engine can execute up to 11 trillion ML operations per second, working with the GPU to boost tasks like complex photo and video filters.

 Apple says the M1 delivers up to 3.5x faster CPU performance, up to 6x faster GPU performance, and up to 15x faster machine learning when compared to Intel-based Macs.
 All this and the battery life is doubled too.